Many students don't apply to Ivy league schools because they think they can't afford it.

 However, some Ivy League schools want to change that by luring talent from all economic backgrounds.

-"We are committed to meeting 100 percent of an undergraduate student's financial aid eligibility," according to Brown University
+"We are committed to meeting 100 percent of an undergraduate student's financial aid eligibility," according to Brown University's website.

 The prestigious Ivy League members are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University and Yale University.

-The total cost of attending Columbia University (tuition, room and board, books, and other expenses) sits just over $71,000, according to their website
+The total cost of attending Columbia University (tuition, room and board, books, and other expenses) sits just over $71,000, according to their website.
+This puts it in the top 10 most expensive schools in the nation, according to CNN.

 Columbia University also offers need-based financial aid for all first-year and transfer students.
 The financial aid packages do not differ between U.S citizens and non-citizens at both Princeton and Columbia.